ndimaya/CSE15L-Lab1/lab_report_1.md

 **working directory:** /home

 **Explination:** with no arguments the code returns to the default of home.
-This is not an error
+This is not an error.

 **ls with no arguments** lists the files in the current directory